Open-Hexagon/oh-ce/asset_system/README.md

 ```

 ## Requesting
-Requesting an asset will return a promise that is fulfilled as soon as the asset is loaded and mirrored to all threads
+Requesting an asset will return a promise that is fulfilled as soon as the asset is loaded and mirrored to the current thread
 ```lua
 local assets = require("asset_system")
 ...